(November 2013 - Present)

 Scenario/Situation 1: I am on track to graduate from OSU and I have received a D- in one of my Math classes.
 I feel like I deserved a better grade and would like to appeal my D- but I don’t know where to begin.

-Scenario/Situation 1: I was falsely accused of cheating off another student’s final exam in Anatomy and Physiology 331.
-I don’t want this to affect my grade, how can I appeal this accusation?
+Scenario/Situation 1: I was falsely accused of cheating from another student’s final exam in Anatomy and Physiology 331.
+I don’t want this to affect my grade, so how can I appeal this accusation?

 Scenario/Situation 2: I am being accused of cheating during my Biology exam.
 The TA states that she saw me looking over at my friend’s exam, but there’s no proof.
 Can I still try to appeal this accusation?